-Based on these findings [92-96, 99], we concluded that individual clones of HDAC2(-/-) mutants possess the ability to gain the same and new cell function(s) in distinct ways through numerous generations during cultivation.
-That is, the same and new cell function(s) of individual HDAC2(-/-) mutant clones that we mean are both the excluding artificially accumulated IgM H- and L-chains and the ridding themselves free from the aggregative form, since these two must be abnormal, unexpected and/or uncomfortable for the mutant cells.
+Based on these findings [92-96, 99], we concluded that individual clones of HDAC2(-/-) mutants possess the ability to gain the same and new cell functions, i.e., to exclude large amounts of IgM H- and L-chains and to change the mutant cells from the aggregated to normal dispersed forms in distinct ways as the generation progresses during cultivation.
 Such distinct ways bring about different changing patterns in gene expressions of Pax5, Aiolos, EBF1, OBF1 (and E2A and others) in individual mutant clones, though gene expressions of IgM H- and L-chains change in almost similar pattern in all of them.
 In addition, we would like to emphasize that alterations in any characteristics of HDAC2(-/-) (and also Pax5(-)) mutant cells are more drastic just soon after their birth.
-This inference is based on the facts that as the cell samples at the early stage of cultivation we collected the mutant cells at 15-16 days after their birth by gene targeting techniques [92, 93, 95, 96, 99] and their doubling times are ~12 hrs [57, 64, 77]; therefore, they are populations around 30-32 generations even at the early stage.
+This inference is based on the fact that the mutant cells 15-16 days after their birth were used as the samples at the early stage of cultivation, by gene targeting techniques [92, 93, 95, 96, 99] and their doubling times are ~12 hrs [57, 64, 77]; therefore, they are populations around 30-32 generations even at the early stage.

 As described above, among transcription factors Pax5, Aiolos, Ikaros, EBF1, E2A, PU.1, Blimp1, XBP-1, OBF1 and others, whose gene expressions change in HDAC2(-/-) mutants during cultivation, Pax5, Aiolos, EBF1 and OBF1 are influential candidates participating in decreases in the elevated gene expressions of IgM H- and L-chains in individual clones cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6 of HDAC2(-/-) mutants [92, 96, 99].
 The validity of this inference is supported by the findings that changing patterns of these four factor gene expressions are anti-parallel or parallel with those of the two immunoglobulin gene expressions in one or more of these six individual clones of HDAC2(-/-) mutants.
-Further, as described previously, Pax5, Aiolos and EBF1 were already reported to down-regulate gene expressions of IgM H- and L-chains in chicken DT40 cells by gene targeting techniques [64, 67, 92, 93, 96, 99], and OBF1 was suggested to up-regulate these two immunoglobulin gene expressions, since it functionally activates the chicken L-chain promoter in NIH 3T3 cells [94].
+Further, as described previously, Pax5, Aiolos and EBF1 have already been shown, by gene targeting techniques, to down-regulate gene expressions of IgM H- and L-chains in chicken DT40 cells [64, 67, 92, 93, 96, 99], and OBF1 was suggested to up-regulate these two immunoglobulin gene expressions, since it functionally activates the chicken L-chain promoter in NIH 3T3 cells [94].